 From £7; gbbf.org.uk

 In our eyes, great beer and tasty food are as important to a festival as the music: and that's why we love Peakender, a weekend camping festival in the Peak District which gives centre stage to Thornbridge's esteemed range of beers, as well as showcasing some of the brewery's friends from around the UK.
-This year's line-up includes Magic Rock, Northern Monk, Siren and Lost and Grounded.
-Keep an eye out for festival-only collabs, meet the brewer events and more.
+This year's line-up included Magic Rock, Northern Monk, Siren and Lost and Grounded.
+Keep an eye out for festival-only collabs, meet the brewer events and more ahead of 2020.

 From £79.50; peakender.co.uk